design-automation/gs-json/README.md

 Collections are homogeneous.
 All the entities in a collection must be of the same type.
 So for eample, if a collection contains EDGES, then all entities in that cillection will be EDGES.
 However, since collections can also contain other collections, it is still possible to group together non-homogeneous entities.
 For example, a collection can contain two other collectiosn, one EDGES and the other SHELLS.

-Collections objects are defined as follows:
+Collections are defined as follows:
 * {"uuid"="xxx", "name"="my_coll", "typology"="xxx", "entities"=[...], "collections"=[...], "properties"={"key1":value1, "key2":value2, ...}}

 *typology* is either "points", "vertices", "edges", "wires", "shells", "collections", or "none".